Cuscuta californica

 Cuscuta californica is a species of dodder known by the common names chaparral dodder and California dodder.
 This is an annual parasitic plant that may resemble fine strands of spaghetti or twine strewn across other species in its habitat.
 A mature plant of this species may fulfill all of its food and water needs from the host plant, but they rarely kill their host.
 It is native to western United States and Baja California in Mexico.

 Description

-Cuscuta californica is a parasitic vine which climbs other plants and takes nutrition directly from them via a haustorium.
-The dodder resembles a pile of yellow-orange straw wrapped tightly around its host plant.
+Cuscuta californica is a parasitic vine that resembles a pile of yellow-orange straw wrapped tightly around its host plant.
 It is mostly stem; the leaves are reduced to scales on the stem's surface, since they are not needed for photosynthesis while the dodder is obtaining nutrients from its host.